tablelandnetwork/docs/docs/tutorials/dynamic-nft-solidity.md

 <img src={EtherscanConnect} />

-1. You’ll need a wallet connected to Goerli.
+1. You’ll need a wallet connected to Sepolia.
-2. You’ll need some Goerli tokens from one of the available faucets.
+2. You’ll need some Sepolia tokens from one of the available faucets.
 3. You’ll need to click the `Connect to Web3` button in Etherscan shown above.

 ### Run safeMint()